blong711/Shopify-theme2/PROMPT.md

 ### Step 4: Compare with Existing Header
 1. Compare settings from current header (home1) with newly identified settings:
    - Retain existing settings needed for default layout
-   - Add new settings for electronic layout
+   - Add new settings for bicycle layout
    - Create common settings for both layouts where possible

 ## 🔍 Comprehensive Checklist